 If you can get rid or your debt, look at taking on your credit score next.
 A higher credit score means lower interest rates, which can save you a lot of money.
 You can fix your credit score yourself or you can choose one of the top credit repair companies to help you.
 Just keep in mind that there are no guarantees when it comes to credit repair.

 If you are living paycheck to paycheck, it is going to be even harder to pay down that credit card debt.
 Figure out where you can cut some corners and get a handle on your credit card debt before the interest eats you alive.
 Remember, interest is charged based on your overall debt, so even if you can pay your debt down a little bit, it will help you save on interest.
+If you’re truly battling a mountain of debt, debt consolidation or settlement could be your next step.
+Read our reviews of the best debt relief companies here.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.